-Buttermilk is an ingredient commonly used in Southern cuisine, like biscuits, pancakes and much of Paula Deen’s repertoire.
-Traditionally, buttermilk was created from the liquid left over after cream had been churned into butter.
+Interested in learning how to make dairy-free buttermilk?
+Traditionally buttermilk was created from the liquid left over after cream had been churned into butter.
 Bacteria grew as it sat, causing the milk sugar to turn into lactic acid and ferment, thus leaving behind a slightly thickened and mildly sour substance.
 Apparently, it was one of those situations where when no one died after eating it; it was deemed a good thing.

 In baking, buttermilk is used for several reasons.
 It provides a tangy flavor that pairs well with certain baked goods like biscuits.
 And since the fermentation makes it acidic, it allows the leavening agents (any ingredient that causes the baked good to rise and soften by introducing gas bubbles, such as yeast or baking soda) to do their job.
 Buttermilk also tenderizes the gluten in flour, giving it more body and a softer texture.

 But can buttermilk be made dairy free?
-It certainly can, and it’s quite simple to make your own dairy-free buttermilk or buttermilk substitute yourself.
+It certainly can, and it’s quite simple to learn how to make dairy-free buttermilk or buttermilk substitute yourself.
 These versions are called, “clabbered” (thickened) buttermilk and there are several ways to create it at home.
+That way, you can enjoy cooking Southern cuisine, biscuits, pancakes and much of Paula Deen’s repertoire with a dairy-free buttermilk!

 Since vinegar is acidic, it will curdle dairy-free milk when left to sit.
 Simply add one tablespoon of vinegar per cup of milk and let sit a room temperature for at least 15 minutes, until the liquid has thickened a bit.
 While many recipes call for apple cider vinegar, white vinegar can be used as well.